 The compression applied during backup is distinct from the compressed row format that keeps table data compressed during normal operation.
 An InnoDB tablespace that is already in compressed row format is not compressed a second time, because that would save little or no space.
-See Also .ibd file, .ibz file, MySQL Enterprise Backup, tablespace.
+See Also compression, compression level, .ibd file, .ibz file, MySQL Enterprise Backup, tablespace.